 These can really add spark to a performance, and they are particularly cool if your drummer plays pop or electronic music.

-I can’t believe how many times I’ve shown up to a gig and misplaced cymbal washers and felts.
+I can’t believe how many times I’ve shown up to a gig or session and couldn't find these.

-Another drummers nightmare that can be easily averted.
-Get them the survivors guide.
+This is another nightmare that can be easily averted.
+Get them the survival kit.

 Not all heroes wear capes.
 This is a very cheap and practical gift for any drummer.